ccc

 Dull Coat/Dandruff/Spiky Fur

 This reflects the general loss of condition of a CKD cat, and is also influenced by dehydration.
 The body is fighting a tough battle with CKD and concentrates its efforts on its more critical functions; a glossy coat is not one of them.
-Occasionally spiky fur may indicate a lack of essential fatty acids, or may be a symptom of hyperthyroidism

 Coat Colour Change

-If you look at the photograph of Thomas on the homepage, you'll notice his back looks brown rather than black like his head and face.
+If you look at the photograph of Thomas on the homepage, you will notice his back looks brown rather than black like his head and face.
 This is partly because the photograph was taken in the summer, when Thomas loved sunbathing, which seemed to turn his black coat brown.
 This is relatively common in black cats, and is known as "rusting".
 However, his coat also changed colour in winter when he was first diagnosed.
-My vet told me this often happens to dark-haired cats when they are ill - the body has more important things to focus on than the cat's coat.
-Getting the CKD under control should help with this problem - it did help with Thomas.
+My vet told me this often happens to dark-haired cats when they are ill — the body has more important things to focus on than the cat's coat.
+Getting the CKD under control should help with this problem — it did help with Thomas.

-Low protein diets may also be a factor in coat colour change, because tyrosine, an amino acid, is important for the production of coat colour, but low protein diets contain less tyrosine than normal diets.
+Reduced protein diets may also be a factor in coat colour change, because tyrosine, an amino acid, is important for the production of coat colour, but reduced protein diets contain less tyrosine than normal diets.
 The carnivore connection to nutrition in cats (2002) Zoran D Journal of the American Veterinary Medical Association 221 pp1559-67 explains more about this (see page 3).
 The addition of tyrosine to the diet may help, but this is not essential, and should not be done without your vet's approval.
 See also Dull coat/dandruff/spiky fur.

 If your cat has any Siamese genes, the points may darken as a cat ages.
 The coat colour of Siamese and Himalayans (colourpoint Persians) is actually determined by temperature changes.
 As cats age, their circulation often worsens, so their extremities become cooler and their points get darker.
 However, sick cats with Siamese genes who have a raised temperature (e.g. because of an infection) may actually develop lighter colour fur.
 In either case, it is normally nothing to worry about.